houen/www.houen.net/README.md

 This should be done any time a discussion is more than five to ten sentences.

 ### Sprints
-An important note about sprints:

-> The purpose of sprints is to improve our guesswork so plans can be made with higher confidence

 The main purpose of a sprint is not to scramble and rush to finish.
 It is to see how much work was done, so we can estimate how likely our larger deadlines are to hold water.

 I have found that often upper management care more about simply knowing if a project is on track or not.
 If not, how much is it off?